 But what I did have was instinct.
 Curiosity.
 A willingness to scan each doorway and trust myself enough to step through the ones that felt right—even when I wasn’t sure where they led.

-resilience, imagination, ambition, and the courage to keep moving forward, door by door, shaping a life far beyond anything that photo ever predicted.
+Those early years didn’t give me a clear blueprint, but they gave me a foundation of resilience, imagination, ambition, and the courage to keep moving forward, door by door, shaping a life far beyond anything I imagined.

 My Mother — The Quiet Force Behind the Early Years